msayson/msayson.github.io/_posts/2017-04-04-scalability-of-data-processing.markdown

 ![alt text](/images/20170404_singleSocketWithLocalBuffers.png "Sending data from one process to another through a socket, where each process has a local buffer")

-We can defer the socket overflow issue by maintaining local buffers in A and B.  This will allow A to continue working until each of the buffers have filled, but only buys us time in the case that B is less efficient than A.
+Maintaining local buffers in A and B allows A to continue working until the buffers have filled, but only buys us time in the case that B is less efficient than A.

 If we receive a large, continuous stream of data and B processes data slower than A, then we will eventually hit the same message overflow issue.